jacobmoroni/ubuntu_hacks/README.md

 * resetusb.sh --resets usb drivers on computer.
 I use this when my computer stops detecting stuff like my keyboard
 * terminator config. --sets up shortcuts for terminator to work how I like it. copy config file into ~/.config/terminator
 * .alias -- aliases for navigating faster
 * .vimrc -- personal vim settings. need to firs install vundle with `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim` then run :PluginInstall to add plugins.
-You complete me must also be installed from source with `cd ~/.vim/bundle/YouCompleteMe` then `./install.py --clang-completer` more info from Devon's repo [here](https://github.com/DevonMorris/dotfiles,"https://github.com/DevonMorris/dotfiles")
+You complete me must also be installed from source with `cd ~/.vim/bundle/YouCompleteMe` then `./install.py --clang-completer` more info from Devon's repo [here](https://github.com/DevonMorris/dotfiles,"https://github.com/DevonMorris/dotfiles") to get rid of `Disabling ros.vim: Vim with +python is required` error run `sudo apt install vim-gtk-py2` then `sudo update-alternatives --config vim` then choose the gtkpy2 option
 * .tmux.conf and .tmux.conf.local --my tmux settings.
 I got them from [this site](https://github.com/gpakosz/.tmux "https://github.com/gpakosz/.tmux").
 Another good resource for shortcuts and hotkeys for tmux can be found [here](https://gist.github.com/MohamedAlaa/2961058,"https://gist.github.com/MohamedAlaa/2961058").